Alcohol Misuse

 What is alcohol misuse?

-What are signs of alcohol misuse?
+What are the signs and symptoms of alcohol misuse?

 How is alcohol misuse diagnosed?

-What are risks of alcohol misuse?
+What are the risks associated with alcohol misuse?

 Can alcohol misuse be treated?